thirdweb-dev/contracts/docs/DropERC721.md

-*Returns the timestamp for next available claim for a claimer address*
+*Returns the timestamp for when a claimer is eligible for claiming NFTs again.*

 #### Parameters